commanderdestro/introjs/README.md

 Apprently you edit the intro.js/introjs.css file directly in the library to update styles for the controls.

-There's probably a better way to do it, but I went ahead and put the .css file in this repository so you can override it to see my styles.
+There's probably a better way to do it, but I went ahead and put the .css file in the root folder so you can migrate it to the node_modules folder after you install the project.